lfscanning/scaffold/docs/usage.md

 * The user continues the scaffold process by running `> sc 2021-09 run project1 subproject4`
   * scaffold finalizes the HTML report
   * scaffold adds the SPDX file to the spdx-project1 repo, commits it and pushes it up to GitHub
+    * Note that the spdx-project1 repo must already be created in the SPDX Github repository (e.g. lfscanning) and cloned into the spdxrepos directory.
+If the repository needs to be created, create an empty repo with the name `spdx-` followed by the project name (e.g. `spdx-project`).
+Use the CC-0 license as the license for the new repository.
   * scaffold uploads the HTML and XLSX reports to the web server
 * The user gets the links for these reports: `> sc 2021-09 printlinks project1 subproject4` and emails them to the project maintainers
 * The user then finalizes the process by running `> sc 2021-09 deliver project1 subproject4`, which moves it to the `DELIVERED` status so that it is complete.